ToprakKamburoglu/Cinema-Center-Management-System/README.md

 Project Focus : This Cinema Center Management System demonstrates practical application of Java programming concepts, database design, and user interface development in a real-world scenario.

-For technical support or collaboration opportunities, please contact toprakkamburoglu@gmail.com
+For technical support or collaboration opportunities, contact toprakkamburoglu@gmail.com